Ads keep this website free for you.

 Employers, whether incorporated or not, are responsible for deducting EI premiums from all employees, regardless of age.
 The employer pays a premium of 1.4 times the employee premium, unless they qualify for reduced premiums under the Premium Reduction Program.

-As of January 2010, self-employed people can remit EI premiums based on their self-employment income, in order to qualify for certain benefits.
+Self-employed people can remit EI premiums based on their self-employment income, in order to qualify for certain benefits.
 See our article on EI for the self-employed.

 For maximum insurable amounts, and maximum premiums, see our tables of EI premium rates.